-PROXY STATEMENT 2013 Annual Meeting of Stockholders To Be Held on February 12, 2013
+PROXY STATEMENT 2014 Annual Meeting of Stockholders To Be Held on February 11, 2014

-This Proxy Statement is furnished in connection with the solicitation of proxies by the board of directors of Medley Capital Corporation (the "Company," "Medley Capital," "we," "us," or "our") for use at the Company's 2013 Annual Meeting of Stockholders (the "Meeting") to be held on Tuesday, February 12, 2013, at 10:00 a.m., Eastern Time.
-You can attend the Meeting online, vote your shares electronically and submit questions during the Meeting, by visiting www.virtualshareholdermeeting.com/MCC2013, and at any postponements or adjournments thereof.
-This Proxy Statement, the accompanying proxy card and the Company's Annual Report on Form 10-K for the fiscal year ended September 30, 2012, are first being sent to stockholders on or about January 3, 2013.
+This Proxy Statement is furnished in connection with the solicitation of proxies by the board of directors of Medley Capital Corporation (the "Company," "Medley Capital," "we," "us," or "our") for use at the Company's 2014 Annual Meeting of Stockholders (the "Meeting") to be held on Tuesday, February 11, 2014, at 10:00 a.m., Eastern Time.
+You can virtually attend the Meeting online, vote your shares electronically and submit questions during the Meeting, by visiting www.virtualshareholdermeeting.com/MCC2014, and at any postponements or adjournments thereof.
+This Proxy Statement, the accompanying proxy card and the Company's Annual Report on Form 10-K for the fiscal year ended September 30, 2013, are first being sent to stockholders on or about January 6, 2014.

 We encourage you to vote your shares, either by voting at the Meeting, by telephone, online or by granting a proxy (i.e., authorizing someone to vote your shares).
 If you properly sign and date the accompanying proxy card or vote by telephone or through the Internet, and the Company receives your vote in time for voting at the Meeting, the persons named as proxies will vote your shares in the manner that you specify.
-If you give no instructions on the proxy card, the shares covered by the proxy card will be voted FOR the selection of Ernst & Young LLP to serve as the Company's independent registered public accounting firm for the fiscal year ending September 30, 2013.
+If you give no instructions on the proxy card, the shares covered by the proxy card will be voted FOR the appointment of Ernst & Young LLP to serve as the Company's independent registered public accounting firm for the fiscal year ending September 30, 2014.

-If you are a "stockholder of record" (i.e., you hold shares directly in your name), you may revoke a proxy at any time before it is exercised by notifying the proxy tabulator, Broadridge Financial Solutions, Inc. ("Broadridge"), in writing, by submitting a properly executed, later-dated proxy, or by voting in person at the Meeting.
-Please send your notification to Medley Capital Corporation, c/o Broadridge Financial Solutions, Inc., 51 Mercedes Way, Edgewood, NY 11717, and submit a properly executed, later-dated proxy or vote in person at the Meeting.
-Any stockholder of record attending the Meeting may vote in person whether or not he or she has previously voted his or her shares.
+If you are a "stockholder of record" (i.e., you hold shares directly in your name), you may revoke a proxy at any time before it is exercised by notifying the proxy tabulator, Broadridge Financial Solutions, Inc. ("Broadridge"), in writing, by submitting a properly executed, later-dated proxy, or by virtually attending the Meeting online and voting your shares during the Meeting.
+Please send your notification to Medley Capital Corporation, c/o Broadridge Financial Solutions, Inc., 51 Mercedes Way, Edgewood, NY 11717.
+Any stockholder of record participating in the Meeting may vote at such time whether or not he or she has previously voted his or her shares.
 If your shares are held for your account by a broker, bank or other institution or nominee ("Broker Shares"), you may vote such shares at the Meeting only if you obtain proper written authority from your institution or nominee and present it at the Meeting.